bevyengine/rfcs/rfcs/45-stageless.md

 As long as you have `&mut World`, like in an exclusive system or command, you can extract anything available in the `Systems` resource and run it however you want.

 Unlike in previous versions of Bevy, states and the fixed timestep no longer involve run criteria.
-Instead, the relevant systems just go in their respective system sets that an exclusive system retrieves and runs.
+Instead, the relevant systems just go in their respective system sets to be retrived and run by exclusive systems.
-There are no conflicts between them.
+No conflicts.
 You can transition states inside the fixed timestep without issue.

 ### Fixed timestep

 A **fixed timestep** advances a fixed number of times each second.

 It's implemented as an exclusive system that runs a schedule zero or more times in a row (depending on how long the previous frame took to complete).
-When you supply a constant delta time value (the literal fixed timestep) inside the encapsulated systems, you get consistent and repeatable behavior regardless of framerate (or even the presence of a GPU).
+When you supply a constant delta time value (the literal fixed timestep) inside the encapsulated systems, the result is consistent and repeatable behavior regardless of framerate (or even the presence of a GPU).

 ### States